wpappstore/wp-app-store/readme.txt

 Contributors: bradt
 Tags: store, apps, themes, plugins, purchase, buy Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: trunk

-This WordPress plugin is in development and not yet ready for public use.
+Purchase & install themes and plugins from top brands from within your WordPress dashboard.

 == Description ==

-This WordPress plugin is in development and not yet ready for public use.
+Purchase & install themes and plugins from top brands from within your WordPress dashboard.

 == Installation ==

 Use the plugin installer built into WordPress.

-== Screenshots ==

-1. WP App Store dashboard

 == Changelog ==

-= 1.0 - 2012-02-15 =
+= 0.1 - 2012-03-18 =
-* First release
+* Pre-release to record screencast